 Really, when it comes to deciding on materials, it all comes down to Polycarbonate, Aluminium or ABS.

 Polycarbonate: Polycarbonate is undoubtedly the most popular choice for hard shell luggage.
 It’s lighter than aluminum, yet still extremely durable.

 It’s known for its resilience, as it possesses the cool ability (something of a superpower in the luggage world) of changing shape upon impact, and reverting to its original form instantly afterwards.
 This makes it an excellent choice to mitigate the perils of rough handling.

 ABS: ABS is a type of thermoplastic.
-It’s lighter than both polycarbonate and aluminium, but generally speaking, not as durable as either.
+It’s lighter than both polycarbonate and aluminum, but generally speaking, not as durable as either.
 It’s definitely not a bad choice for carry-ons, as the risk of impact is much lower if you can keep a watchful eye for your journey.

 360° wheels: This probably goes without saying, but in order to fluidly transport your suitcase, you’re going to need wheels.
-Every suitcase worth its salt will offer four 360° wheels to optimise the smoothness of pulling it along.
+Every suitcase worth its salt will offer four 360° wheels to optimize the smoothness of pulling it along.

 Inner compartments: If you don’t love opening your luggage after a long journey to the horrific vision of a clothing war zone, we suggest you ensure your new luggage has inner compartments.
-For the sake of organisation, it’s totally worth it.
+For the sake of organization, it’s totally worth it.

 Often, there’ll be a discreet laundry pocket, too.